Asian shares decline ahead of Fed decision on interest rates | Headlines

 The US isn't alone in suffering from hot inflation or dealing with the impact of efforts to fight high prices.

-In energy trading, US benchmark crude rose 15 cents to USD 84.09 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, US benchmark crude rose from USD 1.95 to USD 85.89 a barrel in electronic trading on the New York Mercantile Exchange.

 It fell 1.5 percent on Tuesday, weighing down energy stocks.
-Brent crude, the international standard, added 22 cents to USD 90.84 a barrel.
+Brent crude, the international standard, added USD 2.09 to USD 92.71 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)